Conflux-Chain/bug-bounty-program/README.md

 The scope of this program primarily covers Conflux's officially developed projects and products, including but not limited to:

-1. Conflux-Rust: Conflux core protocol
-2. Multi-language SDK frameworks: JavaScript, Python, Java, Go
+1. Multi-language SDK frameworks: JavaScript, Python, Java, Go
-3. Official wallets and DApps: Fluent Wallet, ConfluxHub
+2. Official wallets and DApps: Fluent Wallet, ConfluxHub
-4. Infrastructure services: ConfluxScan, Confura Service
+3. Infrastructure services: ConfluxScan, Confura Service

 Note about [Conflux-Rust](./conflux-rust-note.md)